pascalranoroarijaona/wellbeing-framework/README.md

 To calculate $s$ (planetary stocks) accurately, we cannot rely on centralized fiat estimates.
 The Framework utilizes a **Giant Open Source Database** tracking the Stock-to-Flow (S2F) ratio of all living species, measured in solar equivalent Joules (seJ).

 A high biological S2F ratio indicates ecological resilience.
-When a species' S2F ratio drops below thermodynamic replacement levels, the `WU-PWRS` equation triggers automated scarcity alerts.
+When a species' S2F ratio falls below the thermodynamic replacement level, the `WU-PWRS` equation triggers automated scarcity alerts.

 ### **Multi-Cloud Sovereign Replication**
 To guarantee uptime, prevent state manipulation, and ensure geographic sovereignty, the S2F ledger is replicated across four independent infrastructural zones: